-Jen Rudo has immersed herself in the lives of adolescents for the last decade through her outreach work with teens in community locations and in teen centers.
-She brings creativity learned from years in the world of summer camps to engage students in and out of the classroom.
-Jen, a graduate of Towson University, is certified by the International Critical Incident Stress Foundation in Critical Incident Stress Management Applications with Children and is a certified instructor of Youth Mental Health First Aid® and QPR Suicide Prevention.
+Over the last two decades, Jen Rudo has immersed herself in the heartbeat of the community.
+She has been working with students and families to provide meaningful programming and support a culture of wellness.
+Jen, a graduate of Towson University, is certified by the International Critical Incident Stress Foundation in Critical Incident Stress Management Applications with Children and is a certified instructor of OPR Suicide Prevention.

 Kim Ureno, B.A.
 Health and Wellness Educator and Social Media Specialist

 Kimberly Ureno is a strong advocate for mental health and wellness.
 A staunch believer in therapy, Kim enjoys touting the benefits of mental health to anyone who will listen.
 When developing programs for in-school sessions and for JCS's Wellness My Way digital platform, Kim focuses on teaching teens and young adults about mindfulness, emotional intelligence, and resiliency.
 Kim, a graduate of The University of Baltimore, also utilizes social media to start conversations surrounding mental health to grow an online support community.

-Tralisa Colby, MPH Health and Wellness Educator
+Breannah Goodman, MPH Health and Wellness Educator